leq382121/SpoTube/README.md

 $ chmod -R u+x .
 ```

 Also, sometimes downloaded videos takes 0 bytes of size.
 It's a corupted video file.
-You can either delete it manualy of run c2mp3 and script will remove them by itself.
+You can either delete it manualy or run c2mp3 and script will remove them by itself.